Skip to content

 When you work on a fork of a repository, repoverlay can automatically inherit overlays from the upstream (parent) repository.

-When you apply an overlay from a shared overlay repository, repoverlay checks:
+When you apply an overlay using a configured source reference (org/repo/name), repoverlay checks:

 1. Direct match — an overlay matching your fork's org/repo